BonilKoo/XMtagger/README.md

 ```

 ## Additional Information
-For faster results, it is recommended to use the _tag_ command in _Metheor_ implemented in the Rust programming language.
+For faster results, it is recommended to use the subcommand _tag_ in _Metheor_.

 https://github.com/dohlee/metheor